 The Walker Scottish Rite Clinic is a 501(c)(3) charitable organization and was founded in 1988 by St. Louis Scottish Rite Masons.
 The Clinic is one of 180 “RiteCare” clinics around the country; each clinic operates independently.

 In January 2015, the Walker Scottish Rite Clinic entered into a professional partnership with Maryville University to expand therapy opportunities for preschool age children in the Greater St. Louis area.
 The Clinic continues as a 501(c)(3) organization, now under the umbrella of Maryville University.
-The Walker Scottish Rite Clinic’s program, service mission and all existing clinic sites in the Greater St. Louis area and surrounding communities remain the same.
-This new partnership has enabled the Clinic to provide an additional site on the Maryville campus, increasing our service area to six clinical sites.
+The Walker Scottish Rite Clinic’s program, service mission and commitment to serving children with communication disorders through partnerships in the Greater St. Louis area and surrounding communities remain the same.

-Since it’s origin in 1988, all services have remained free and accessible to preschool age children in the Greater St. Louis area.
+Since it’s origin in 1988, all services are free and accessible to preschool age children in the Greater St. Louis area.